PyAugusta/git-drills/intro-to-git/10-submit-pull-request.md

 3. The final step is to update any comments and open the request by clicking the **Create pull request** button one more time.

     ![](img/open_pull.png)

+And there you have it!
+Now that you've opened a pull request, it is the project maintainers responsibility to inspect your changes and hopefully accept your request and merge your changes.